Transport in Bucharest: Trolleybuses

 Two distinct, non-interconnected networks exist in Bucharest, the main network (comprising the two main east–west lines as well as a spur in the northern part of town) and a relatively small southern network in Berceni.
 Each of the networks has its own, separate trolleybus depots (including separate fleets) and is not connected to the other in any way, in 1987 being separated after the opening of M2 metro line.
 The trolleybus network is currently being overhauled or expanded — a goal is to eventually unite the two networks.

+The newer fleet of Solaris Trollino 12 trolleybuses is used to convert diesel bus routes to trolleybus routes (Eg.: Bus route 133 became part of Trolleybus route 97).

 Fleet

-In 2018, the STB had a fleet of 265 trolleybuses spread across 3 depots and 1 mixed tram-trolleybus depot.
+In 2022, the STB had a fleet of 265 trolleybuses spread across 3 depots and 1 mixed tram-trolleybus depot.
 Most of them were Astra-Ikarus 415T (163 trolleybuses).
-The fleet utilisation rate during workdays stood at 61.8% in 2018.
+The fleet utilisation rate during workdays stood at 67.66% in 2022.

+In 2024, the STB started receiving 100 Solaris Trollino 12 trolleybuses.